-IANTD is the only EANx agency that offers training in all aspects of EANx through continuing education programs.
+IANTD was the first agency that offered training in all aspects of EANx through continuing education programs.
 This allows you to expand your knowledge and training with the top professionals in the field..

 IANTD instructors are well trained, highly experienced and extremely qualified.
 IANTD Standards and Procedures provide for the highest level of EANx education and training available from Snorkeling through to Trimix and Rebreathers.